 Summary

-Read the full fact sheet- Food Standards Australia New Zealand’s (FSANZ) is responsible for developing and managing standards for food.
+Read the full fact sheet- Food Standards Australia New Zealand (FSANZ) is responsible developing the Australia New Zealand Food Standards Code used to regulate food sold in Australia and New Zealand.

-- Some of the standards FSANZ develops are for Australia and New Zealand, others are for Australia only.
+- Some of the standards FSANZ develops apply to Australia and New Zealand, others apply to Australia only.

-- Food standards are enforced by Australian state and territory governments, the Commonwealth Department of Agriculture (for imported food), and the New Zealand Government.
+- Food standards are enforced by Australian state and territory food regulatory agencies, the Australian Government’s Department of Agriculture, Fisheries and Forestry (for imported food), and the New Zealand Government.

 On this page

-Food Standards Australia New Zealand (FSANZ) is an Australian government agency that develops and manages standards for food – known as the Australia New Zealand Food Standards Code.
+Food Standards Australia New Zealand (FSANZ) is an Australian government agency that develops standards for food – known as the Australia New Zealand Food Standards Code (the Code).

-Parts one and two of the Code apply in New Zealand.
+Parts one and 2 of the Code apply in both Australia and New Zealand.
 These parts regulate the use of ingredients, processing aids, colourings, additives, vitamins and minerals.
 They also cover the composition (make-up) of some foods and include standards for genetically modified foods.

 Food standards enforcement

-Food standards are enforced by Australian state and territory governments and the New Zealand Government through their individual Food Acts.
-The Department of Agriculture is responsible for enforcing food standards relating to imported food.
+Food standards are enforced by Australian state and territory governments and the New Zealand Government through their food acts.
+The Australian Government's Department of Agriculture, Fisheries and Forestry is responsible for enforcing food standards relating to imported food in Australia.

 The Food Standards Australia New Zealand Act 1991

 FSANZ operates under the Food Standards Australia New Zealand Act 1991.
-The main objectives of this Act are to:
+The objective of this Act is:

-- provide enough information about food to help consumers make informed choices and to prevent fraud and deception
+- providing information to enable consumers to make informed choices

 Role of FSANZ